 - The Dorchester

 - Four Seasons Park Lane

-Have (Lots of) Curry
+6. Eat (Lots of) Curry

-Brick Lane in the East End is famous for authentic curries through there are casual and colorful shops, stalls and galleries worth popping in to.
-We happened up on the Sunday UpMarket during our last visit which I’d recommend.
+Brick Lane in the East End is famous for authentic curries through there are casual and colorful shops, stalls, and galleries worth popping into.
+We happened upon the Sunday UpMarket during our last visit, which I’d recommend.